 Kari Ruh, Assistant Director of Student Services and Early Childhood Program Director

-Natalie Assell, Assistant Director for Student Services
+Natalie Assell, Assistant Director of Student Services

 Kelli Anas, Outplacement Coordinator